TheEt1234/async_controller/README.md

 It's basically a copy of the luatool, does not work in machines

 # TODOs:
-- Better print (maybe do what mooncontroller did)
 - Support for re-programming the luacontroller with digilines
 - Ratelimiting (maybe based off microseconds used in the sandbox, or just leave it alone)
 - more testing (maybe)